Heider, Daniel. 2007. "Is Suarez's Concept of Being Analogical or Univocal?" American Catholic Philosophical Quarterly no.

 Pereira, José.
 1996.
 "John of St. Thomas and Suárez."
 Acta Philosophica no. 5:115-136.

 "Classical Thomism, originated by Aquinas, developed by Cajetan and consummated by John of St. Thomas (1589-1644), had many critics,

 chief among them Francisco Suárez, the prime thinker of Baroque Scholasticism.
 His critique initiated changes in Thomism, leading John, among other Thomists,

 distinction characteristic of Thomism; to concede that the foundational Thomist tenet of the limitation of existence by essence is debatable; and to accept

 Suárez's definition of God as "ipsum intelligere subsistens" rather than as "ipsum esse subsistens". "

 ———.
 1999.
-"The Achievement of Suárez and the Suarezanisation of Thomism."
+"The achievement of Suárez and the suarezanisation of Thomism."
 In Francisco Suárez (1548-1617).
+Tradiçao e

-Tradiçao E Modernidade, edited by Cardoso, Adelino, Martins, Antonio Manuel and Dos Santos, Leonel Ribeiro, 133-156.
+Modernidade, edited by Cardoso, Adelino, Martins, Antonio Manuel and Dos Santos, Leonel Ribeiro, 133-156.
 Lisboa: Ediçoes Colibri.

 ———.
 2004.
-"The Existential Integralism of Suárez, Reevaluation of Gilson's Allegation of Suárezian Essentialism."
-Gregorianum no. 85:660-688.
+"The existential integralism of Suárez, reevaluation of Gilson's allegation of Suárezian essentialism."

 "In declaring that 'existence as existence corresponds to being as such, and pertains to its intrinsic significance', Suárez accords to

 existence a preeminence perhaps not ascribed to it by any Scholastic philosopher.
 Conceptually distinct, existence and essence are really identical, their

 existence that is both actual (ens ut participium) and aptitudinal (ens ut nomen).
-'Actual' existence is realized
+'Actual' existence is realized extra-mentally, while the

 employs is distinctly his own.
 Gilson, however, reads him Thomistically, and so interprets his essentia realis as a kind of Thomist reified concept

 affirming the preeminence of essence.
 More recent commentators, influenced by Heidegger, see in the Suarezian essentia realis no more than

 ———.
 2007.
 Suarez.
 Between Scholasticism and Modernity.
 Milwaukee: Marquette University Press.